 Working in the UK

 Please do remember that in order to satisfy the requirements of your student visa you must be able to show that you already have sufficient funds to maintain yourself.
-You must not rely on part-time earnings to support you, nor should you say that you are intending to work to provide sufficient funds to live on whilst here.
+You must not rely on part-time earnings to support yourself, nor should you say that you are intending to work to provide sufficient funds to live on whilst here.
 Your academic programme may, in any case preclude you from undertaking paid work.